Communicating using monday.com

 The basic facets of communication on monday

-When you click on a pulse in any of your boards, a box opens to the right of the screen, the “updates box”.
+When you click on a pulse in any of your boards, a box opens to the right of the screen, the “updates”.

 An update can be anything.
 Does your task have a number of steps which should be completed before it can be marked as “Done”?
 Check out the checklist feature and watch the symbol turn green as you mark off each step.

-Alternatively, you can start a conversation about the task within the updates box. @mentioning the person you want to communicate the update to will ensure that they receive a notification in their bell at the top of their screen so they’re sure to receive the message.
+Alternatively, you can start a conversation about the task within the updates. @mentioning the person you want to communicate the update to will ensure that they receive a notification in their bell at the top of their screen so they’re sure to receive the message.

 Reply to an update, give it a thumbs up and make your teammates feel good and that their hard work has been recognized.
-This is the key to motivating any team in today’s world where we’re all used to that dopamine rush we get when someone likes our Facebook status or Instagram photo.
+In today’s world where we’re all used to that dopamine rush we get when someone likes our Facebook status or Instagram photo, this is the key to motivating any team.
 You can also see who has seen an update by hovering your mouse over the eye symbol under the update.

 They say actions speak a thousand words, well gifs speak a million!
 Pick from 1000’s of gifs available when responding to your teammates to add a bit of personality to your post.